hailelagi/hailelagi.com/content/writing/dev.to/schrodinger-cats-and-boxes.md

 original: "https://dev.to/haile/schrodinger-cats-and-boxes-l93"
 ---

-#A humble aspiring junior dev's guide to programmatic thought.
-A series of rants and odd thoughts.

 >“And the earth was without form, and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters.”
 *Genesis 1:2*